A Guide to Laser Eye Surgery Eligibility

 Conditions Requiring Assessment

-There's a further guide to laser eye surgery and medical conditions.
 Patients with the following conditions may be suitable for treatment, but it will depend on the individual's health and eye history.
+We have a guide that goes into more detail about laser eye surgery and medical conditions.

 • Diabetes—LASIK may be suitable for people with diabetes who are well controlled and do not have signs of retinopathy (changes in the retina from the disease).
 PRK may lead to complications with healing and is not offered.